General Masters

 • Nine foundational subjects that are core to all specialisations of the degree.
 The foundational subjects are the eight subjects indicated in Year 1 of the table plus the Embedded Systems Design subject, which together provide you with a solid foundation from which to specialise.

 The core subjects of the general masters program provide you with the opportunity to explore and discover which topics you are most excited to study in more depth.
 Each of our four specialisation areas are represented by the core subjects, which empowers you to work on complex, multi-faceted electrical engineering projects.
-Armed with this core knowledge from Year 2, in Year 3 you delve deeper in specific topics through your choice of six electives, which are taken alongside a project-based outlet and development of your capabilities through the Engineering Capstone.
+Armed with this core knowledge from Year 2, in Year 3 you delve deeper in specific topics through your choice of four Electrical Engineering electives, which are taken alongside a project-based outlet and development of your capabilities through the Engineering Capstone.

-Capstone
+Capstone project

 Core to all specialisations is the year-long capstone project that is completed in teams of 3 or 4.
 Through the capstone project you and your team develop solutions to an unsolved problem.
 The project is tailored to your interests, ranging from: research and development projects proposed by our world-class academics; to multi-team projects that partake in international and local competitions; to innovative projects proposed by you.
 See the handbook entry for further details.